- A2.3.2. Cyber-physical systems

 1 Team members, visitors, external collaborators

-- Simon Perdrix [Team leader, Inria, Senior Researcher, receives team leadership in 2022, HDR]
+- Simon Perdrix [Team leader, INRIA, Senior Researcher, HDR]

 - Mathilde Bouvel [CNRS, Researcher]